State Authorization and La Salle’s Online Programs for Prospective and Current Online Students

 AN IMPORTANT NOTE ABOUT FIELD EXPERIENCES

-It is a student’s responsibility to secure an externship or clinical experiences required for La Salle’s nursing programs.
+The La Salle Nursing Program partners with students to secure clinical experiences required for their academic program.
 Students who are planning to undertake field experiences outside of Pennsylvania should also be aware of the requirements of the state in which the field experience will occur.
 Any associated delays in the securing of these assignments could potentially postpone associated coursework, and delay progression through program or obtaining your degree.
 Please contact a program administrator before beginning your academic program to begin the process of securing field experience in your home state.

 AN IMPORTANT NOTE ABOUT RELOCATION